 We may be subject to claims that former employees, collaborators or other third parties have an interest in our patents or other intellectual property as an inventor or co-inventor.
 The failure to name the proper inventors on a patent application can result in the patents issuing thereon being unenforceable.
 Inventorship disputes may arise from conflicting views regarding the contributions of different individuals named as inventors, the effects of foreign laws where foreign nationals are involved in the development of the subject matter of the patent, conflicting obligations of third parties involved in developing our product candidates or as a result of questions regarding co-ownership of potential joint inventions.
 Litigation may be necessary to resolve these and other claims challenging inventorship or ownership.
-Alternatively, or additionally, we may lose valuable intellectual property rights, such as exclusive ownership of, or right to use, valuable intellectual property.
+Alternatively, or additionally, we may enter into agreements to clarify the scope of our rights in such intellectual property.
+If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights, such as exclusive ownership of, or right to use, valuable intellectual property.
 Such an outcome could have a material adverse effect on our business.
 Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management and other employees.